Carlvebbesen/Drone-deviation-service/Readme.md

 1. Clone the repository:
    `git clone Drone-deviation-service`
-2. Install the prerequisite
+2. Install flask and firebase sdk
+3. Add the firebase credentials file in `json` format, and match the filename with the import in `server.py`.
+Get the file by going to `service accounts -> generate new private key`
-3. Start the flask server: `python3 server.py`
+4. Start the flask server: `flask --app server.py run`

 ### Notes

 - Ensure that your YOLO model weights (yolov9c.pt) are placed in the appropriate directory.
 - Modify the class list in the predict_and_detect function as needed to suit your application.